-Dismantle and return all items to proper locations (use “fresh” clean-up and take down crew on Sunday afternoon/evening)
+Dismantle and return all items to proper locations during festival tear down

-Put city equipment in one location for easy pick-up by city personnel
+Put city equipment in one location for easy return by DC

-Account for return of all rental equipment; put all to be picked up in one location (location prearranged with rental company)
+Account for return of all rental equipment

 Coordinate and monitor packing of supplies into storage semi-trailer

-Check on receipt of deposits on rental equipment returned

 Submit all individuals and business names that assisted or contributed this year to Executive Director for thank you page on website

-Export list of volunteers from Volunteer Local and submit to Sweet Pea office.
-Print a copy for your binder as well

-Follow-up with City Parks Superintendent in person after the Festival to get input on problem areas
+Follow-up with City Parks Superintendent after the Festival if there were problem areas

 Submit feedback on this year’s events – fill out and return evaluation form distributed from Sweet Pea office staff

-NOTE: When loading storage trailer, make sure things are packed in according to how they should come out the following year (see storage map)

-ALSO NOTE: At Festival time you will be working closely with other Committees within your Division; some duties will overlap; coordinate with their Chairpersons

 August-September:

 Submit invoices to the office as they are received.
 All receipts/personal reimbursements are due by Oct.
 2nd

+NOTE: When loading storage trailer, make sure things are packed in according to how they should come out the following year (see storage map)

+ALSO NOTE: At Festival time you will be working closely with other Committees within your Division; some duties will overlap; coordinate with their Chairpersons